AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=Google.geminicodeassist).
 Here are some tips that I found useful while writing my C# source generator.

+> **Disclosure:** My choice to use Gemini Code Assist in preference to other similar tools is partly
+> driven by a desire to try out what other people at my company are working on.
-> **Disclaimer:** While I currently do work within Google, this post is solely my own opinion and does not
-> represent the views of my employer.
+> This post is solely my own opinion and does not represent the views of my employer.

 ### Specify context to get better generation results